belkacem-inelecer/belkacem-inelecer/README.md

 ### 🌟 Experience

 - **Research Intern at Hydrogen Research Institute, UQTR**
-  - 🤖 I'm creating cutting-edge solutions to improve mobile robot localization in known maps.
+  - 🤖 Developed an algorithm for real-time 2D point clouds registration designed for mobile robots, enhancing their localization capabilities within known maps.
 - **Co-founder of ITdrops**
   - 🛡️ Innovated crucial technologies during COVID-19 and secured a patent for our groundbreaking work.